Bizcomm-convospan/Trendsetter/README.md

     cp .env.example .env
     ```
 2.  **Fill in the values in `.env`:**
     -   You will need to create a Firebase project and a service account.
-Detailed instructions are in the comments of the `.env.example` file.
+Detailed instructions are in the comments of the .env.example file.
-    -   Initially, you can leave `PROSPECTING_FUNCTION_URL` as its `http://localhost...` value for local testing.
+    -   Initially, you can leave `COMPETITOR_ANALYSIS_FUNCTION_URL` as its `http://localhost...` value for local testing.
-    -   The `CRAWLER_SERVICE_URL` is no longer needed and can be removed.
+    -   The `CRAWLER_SERVICE_URL` and `PROSPECTING_FUNCTION_URL` are no longer needed and can be removed.

 ### 3. Install Dependencies